Module: Argument analysis

 Dipsy bought one ticket in a fair lottery with 10000 tickets.

 So, Dipsy is not going to win the lottery.

 This argument is of course not valid, since Dipsy might be so lucky that he wins the lottery.
 But this is quite unlikely to happen if the lottery is indeed a fair one.
-In other words, the premise can be false even when the premise is true.
+In other words, the conclusion can be false even when the premise is true.
 However, even though the argument is not valid, if you believe that the premise is true, you probably will accept the conclusion as well on that basis.
 In other words, the conclusion is highly likely to be true given that the premise is true.

 Here is another example :

 Dylan is a man.

-He is 99 and is in a coma.
+He is 99 years old and is in a coma.

-Therefore, Dylan will not finish the marathon tomorrow.
+Therefore, Dylan will not win the Boston marathon tomorrow.

-Again, it is not logically impossible for Dylan to recover from his coma and join the marathon and finish, but this is unlikely to happen.
+Again, it is not logically impossible for Dylan to recover from his coma and join the Boston marathon and win, but this is unlikely to happen.
 Again, given that the premise is true, the conclusion is likely to be true also.

 Although the two arguments above are not valid, we would normally still regard them as good arguments.
 What is special about them is that they are inductively strong arguments : the conclusion is highly likely to be true given that the premises are true.
 With an inductively strong argument, although the premises do not logically entail the conclusion, they provide strong inductive support for it.